fluix/ffbt/README.md

 module.exports = {
     profiles: {
         dev: {
-            // custom variables for index.html in DEV profile },
+            // You can set variables which will be available in index.ejs template
+            myVariable: 123,
+            // Also you can override some webpack settings.
+Now only source map type is supported
+            sourceMapType: "inline-source-map",
+        },
         production: {
             // custom variables for index.html in PRODUCTION profile